omahacodeschool/javascript-toy__quiz-part-1/JavaScript-Quiz-Game-Part-1.md

 ## __Instructions__

 Build a quiz game using JavaScript and HTML.
 Use JavaScript to interact with HTML elements via the "DOM".
+What we are doing is DOM manipulation.

 ## __User Experience__